 Remember back when companies had copy machines in every department?
 Making copies was a tedious exercise that probably wasted more paper than anything else.
 But for the IT department, creating copies (data copies) is a far more serious problem, one that can consume a lot more resources than just a few trees.
 The copies I am referring to are the copies of data that are made to satisfy the demands of data protection, compliance, test-dev and business analytics.

-Join us for our upcoming webinar "Why 2015 is the Year of Copy Data and What Are the Copy Data Requirements" to learn exactly how many copies of data are needed and how can that process be better managed
+Join us for our on demand webinar "Why 2015 is the Year of Copy Data and What Are the Copy Data Requirements" to learn exactly how many copies of data are needed and how can that process be better managed

 What’s Causing Copy Data to Explode?

 The copy data problem is not as easily solved as the “old data problem”, a term that refers to those copies that can’t simply be archived.
 The need for this data is legitimate and access to these copies should be nearly instantaneous.
 Despite this need for long-term accessibility of files, there should only be two copies of data for data protection (one off-site and one on-site), one copy for compliance, one for test-dev, and one copy for business analytics.
 But based on our conversations with IT professionals and various research reports, the data being copied is 10 to 20 times that amount.
 This explosion of redundant file copies is caused by a lack of trust in the data copy process and a lack of control over how long copied data is kept beyond its usefulness.

 Step 1 – A Trusted Copy Data Process

 The first step in getting a handle on copy data is to implement a copy data solution that can be trusted.
 For the copy data process to be trusted it has to create a reliable copy of data rapidly while providing application consistency.
 Snapshots have this capability built in, but they need to be controlled.

 Step 2 – A Controlled Copy Data Process